Lyonsclay/Promises.github.io/tutorial.md

 Either way it is declared a global variable refers to a variable in the [global execution context](http://www.ecma-international.org/ecma-262/5.1/#sec-10.2.3) which means that all functions declared in the immediate scope and it's descendants have access to a global variable.

 Creating global variables is usually discouraged, because it pollutes the global namespace.
-A better way of capturing a value in the global scope is to create an object in the global space and storing that value in the object.
-Or one can avoid the global context by placing all code inside a function body.
-That way the scope of variables on the top level is shielded from the global context and only the function name if one is given will reside in the global name space.
+A better way of capturing a value in the global scope is to create a global object to store variables in.
+Another way is to avoid the global context altogether by placing code inside a function body.
+This insures the scope of variables on the top level is shielded from the global context and only the function name, if one is given, will reside in the global name space.

 To chain asynchronous functions together they have to be nested so that they are forced to operate in sequence.
 Passing variables to a nested function works because all functions declared inside an outer function have access to the outer function's variables.
 Checkout [scope](http://toddmotto.com/everything-you-wanted-to-know-about-javascript-scope/) for more information on how variables are accessed in JavaScript functions.